cloudmailin/docs.cloudmailin.com/content/getting_started/receiving_email_on_google_cloud.md

 name: Getting Started on Google Cloud Platform
 ---

-# Receiving email within the Azure Cloud Platform
+# Receiving email within the Google Cloud Platform

-Google has an amazing history in Cloud computing and it's Cloud Platform is no different.
+Google has an amazing history in Cloud computing and their Cloud Platform is no different.
 From compute to machine learning Google has some really interesting offerings.

 [CloudMailin](http://www.cloudmailin.com/). is a tool for developers to make it easy to receive